securevale/swift-confidential/README.md

 }
 ```

-Additionally, if you need more fine-grained control, you can override `defaultAccessModifier` by specifying the access modifier in the secret definition as described in [Secrets](#secrets) section.
+Additionally, if you need more fine-grained control, you can override `defaultAccessModifier` by specifying the access-level modifier in the secret definition as described in [Secrets](#secrets) section.
 </details>

 ### Building libraries for distribution